oracle-livelabs/database/patch-me-if-you-can/lab5-in-place-patching/lab5-in-place-patching.md

 # Lab 5: In-Place Patching

 ## Introduction
 The benefit of the out-of-place patching method is not only that the previous home is preserved for a potential fallback but it only allows much shorter downtime.
-In order to see the difference you could patch now the 19.18.0 home in-place.
+To see the difference you could patch now the 19.18.0 home in-place.

 ![Process flow lab 5](./images/lab5-process-flow.png " ")